A Tongue Injury Might Need First-Aid While Determining the Need for Further Care

 Posted on August 15th, 2017

 Most of the time your tongue is tucked safely away in your mouth.
 Accidentally biting on the side of it while eating or chewing gum rarely causes significant trauma.
 However, there are other instances when a hard fall or household accident can cause you to bite down hard on your tongue.
 Some individuals have even bitten deeply into the soft tissues or bitten through their tongue.

-In a situation like this, Dr. Daniel McKay and the oral care specialists at Daniel McKay, DDS Cosmetic & General Dentistry offer some key first-aid insights.
+In a situation like this, Dr. Daniel McKay, DDS and the oral care specialists at McKay Center for Cosmetic and General Dentistry offer some key first-aid insights.
 The following measures can help you manage the injury while determining the need for professional care or taking a trip to the Emergency Room.

-If you live in the Seattle, Washington, area and you need further advice for treating a tongue injury, you can always call 206-381-3055 to speak to a member of Daniel McKay, DDS Cosmetic & General Dentistry.
+If you live in the Seattle, Washington, area and you need further advice for treating a tongue injury, you can always call to speak to a member of McKay Center for Cosmetic and General Dentistry.

 Written by Daniel McKay, DDS

 Dr. McKay is the dentist for the Seattle University athletics department.
 He is also a proud fellow of the International Dental Implant Association.
 Since 1993, Dr. McKay has established himself as one of the finest dentists in Seattle with praise from his patients and respect from his colleagues.